Chloracne or Acneform Disease and Agent Orange

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.

-Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of chloracne (or other similar acneform disease) may be eligible for survivors' benefits.
+Surviving spouses, dependent children and dependent parents may be eligible for survivors' benefits if the deceased Veteran was exposed to herbicides and died as the result of chloracne (or other similar acneform disease).

 The Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine concluded in its 1994 report on "Veterans and Agent Orange: Health Effects of Herbicides Used in Vietnam", as well as in its 2014 update and previous updates, that there is a positive association between chloracne and exposure to dioxin in Agent Orange.

 View more research on health effects of Agent Orange.